DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Mechanic: As an action in combat, you can make check to attack an Enemy.
 This may be performed while under the effects of another Power.
    - Prerequisites: Skill: Finesse or Brute > 0
    - Tags:
+- Name: Attack, Charge
+   - Description: Your weapon training allows you throw your weight into an enemy, heightening your damage.
+   - Resource: Minor or Major
+   - Mechanic: You must move 3 spaces before using this Power.
+You add +1/2 (Minor/Major) to the damage on a successful Weapon Attack.
+Power Points are still expended on a miss.
+   - Prerequisites:
+      + Power: Attack, Weapon
+      + Role: Defender
+   - Tags:
+- Name: Attack, Sweep
+   - Description: Your weapon training allows you throw your weight around, potentially knocking targets off balance.
+Sweep the legs!
+   - Resource: Minor or Major
+   - Mechanic: You perform you Weapon Attack on multiple characters withing 1 space.
+Targets must be next to one another (i.e., no non-targets between other targets).
+When used as a Major Power, Targets make a contested Agility check against your to-hit Draw.
+   - Prerequisites:
+      + Power: Attack, Weapon
+      + Role: Martial or Defender
+   - Tags:
+- Name: Attack, Vengeance
+   - Description: Ever the protector on the field, you leap at the chance to avenge an ally.
+   - Resource: Minor or Major
+   - Mechanic: When you see an ally hit after your turn, you may take 1/2 (Minor/Major) Weapon Attacks against the attacker without penalty.
+All other actions made when using this Power incur an additional -2 penalty.
+   - Prerequisites:
+      + Power: Attack, Weapon
+      + Role: Defender
+   - Tags:
 - Name: Attack, Mystic
    - Description: You've been trained in some for of Magic to Technology and can produce the most basic form with ease.
 This could be an electrified touch or a blast of enery at range.
    - Resource: Simple
    - Mechanic: As an action in combat, you can make check to attack an Enemy.
 This may be performed while under the effects of another Power.
    - Prerequisites: Skill: Knowlege or Craft > 0
+   - Tags:
+- Name: Attack, Mystic Aura
+   - Description: You deploy resources to channel your magic all around you.
+   - Resource: Minor or Major
+   - Mechanic: You perform your Mystic Attack on all characters within 1/2 (Minor/Major) space(s).
+   - Prerequisites:
+      + Power: Attack, Mystic
+      + Role: Caster
+   - Tags:
+- Name: Attack, Mystic Amplification
+   - Description: You channel your talents into a physical weapon, melding the physical and supernatural.
+   - Resource: Minor
+   - Mechanic: Designate a physical weapon.
+You may make Weapon Attack with this weapon using your Primary Skill modifier.
+This property is lost when you use another Power.
+   - Prerequisites:
+      + Power: Attack, Mystic
+      + Role: Martial or Caster
+   - Tags:
+- Name: Attack, Mystic Cone
+   - Description: You deploy resources to channel your magic in a wide blast in front of you.
+   - Resource: Minor
+   - Mechanic: Choose one effect when you take this power:
+      + You perform your Mystic Attack on all characters within a cone of 3 spaces in front of you.
+      + All characters in a 3 space cone in front of you make a contested Athletics check against your Primary Skill.
+On failure, they are Knocked Down
+   - Prerequisites:
+      + Power: Attack, Mystic
+      + Role: Caster
+   - Tags:
+- Name: Attack, Mystic Confusion
+   - Description: You channel your abilities to target the psyche of your enemy to leave them incapacitated.
+   - Resource: Minor or Major
+   - Mechanic: You make a Mystic Attack draw on 1/3 (Minor/Major) characters, expending the Power Points.
+On a hit, characters take no damage, but are Stunned.
+   - Prerequisites:
+      + Power: Attack, Mystic
+      + Role: Support or Caster
+   - Tags:
+- Name: Attack, Mystic Entangle
+   - Description: You channel your abilities to tie your target in place.
+   - Resource: Minor or Major
+   - Mechanic: You make a Mystic Attack draw on 1/3 (Minor/Major) characters, expending the Power Points.
+On a hit, target(s) are Entangled.
+   - Prerequisites:
+      + Power: Attack, Mystic
+      + Role: Support Caster
+   - Tags:
+- Name: Attack, Mystic Deprivation
+   - Description: You channel your abilities deprive a target of their senses.
+   - Resource: Minor or Major
+   - Mechanic: You select the Blinded or Deafened effect and make a Mystic Attack draw on 1/3 (Minor/Major) characters, expending the Power Points.
+On a hit, target(s) are under the relevant effect.
+Targets who do not use the relevant sense are immune to this Power.
+   - Prerequisites:
+      + Power: Attack, Mystic
+      + Role: Support or Caster
+   - Tags:
+- Name: Barrier
+   - Description: Your skills allow you to deploy temporary impromptu walls
+   - Resource: Minor or Major
+   - Mechanic: You create a wall 3/5 (Minor/Major) wide until the end of your next turn.
+You may dismiss this wall at any time without an action.
+   - Prerequisites: Role: Support or Caster
+   - Tags:
+- Name: Battlecharged
+   - Description: You're always ready for something to go down.
+   - Resource: Simple
+   - Mechanic: When drawing initiative, add 2.
+   - Prerequisites:
    - Tags:
 - Name: Calculating
    - Description: You concentrate and assess the nature of the task at hand to determine how difficult it might be.